About Angiosperms

 The flowering plants were initially divided into groups based only on appearance.

-Some publications still flowering plants into the dicots, monocots and eudicots although the term ‘dicot’ has largely been abandoned.
+Division into dicots, monocots and eudicots has largely been abandoned.

-These divisions are still in common usage so a brief summary of them, and others used by the APG, are given below.
+They are still seen so a brief summary of them is given below.

 Basal angiosperms.